curcioe/curcioe.github.io/stomach_page.md

 ## Morphoelastic models discriminate between different mechanisms of left-right asymmetric stomach morphogenesis

-**Project description:** Inspired by the developing *X. laevis* stomach, we wanted to investigate how different growth schemes align with the morphology observed *in vivo* using morphoelastic models.
+**Project description:** Inspired by the developing *X. laevis* stomach, we investigated how different growth schemes align with the morphology observed *in vivo* using morphoelastic models.

 ### Radial thinning combined with axial and circumferential expansion induces the expected shape changes